Cancer Research UK logo.

 Blinatumomab (Blincyto)

-Blinatumomab is a type of targeted cancer drug.
+Blinatumomab is a targeted cancer drug.
 It is also known as Blincyto.

 It is a treatment for a type of acute lymphoblastic leukaemia (ALL) called precursor B cell ALL.